 Arc'teryx Proton AR Hoody Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 With 90-grams of Coreloft insulation running throughout the body and arms of this jacket, we were impressed with its ability to insulate.
 Like all models in this review, the insulation is hydrophobic, insulating when wet, and is quite lofty.
 With the ability to keep us warm in temperatures as low as zero degrees Fahrenheit (with a single base layer), our team quickly realized that this is a great winter insulated jacket.

 It has many warmth features including an adjustable helmet-compatible hood, a double-pull cinch at the hemline, and gusseted wrists to lock in warmth.
 The hood is elastic around the face, hugging your face, so it doesn't allow a bunch of air to rush in or heat to escape.

 Weight & Compression

-For the amount of insulation and warmth provided, we are impressed with the Arc'teryx Proton AR's ability to compress.
-It doesn't have its own stowaway system, but our testers learned that by simply rolling it up into its hood and cinching it down - it contained the jacket, making it easy to pack away.
+For the amount of insulation and warmth provided, we are impressed with the Proton AR's ability to compress.
+It doesn't have a stowaway system, but our testers learned that by simply rolling it up into its hood and cinching it down, it contained the jacket, making it easy to pack away.